EHR Checklist: Three Critical Steps to Consider Before You Go Live

 Select the Right Hardware, Software, and Ancillary Equipment

 - Always refer to your EHR vendor’s hardware and software system recommended lists.
-Only use equipment and operating systems that your EHR vendor supports and tests.
+Only use the equipment and operating systems that your EHR vendor supports and tests.

 - Use high-quality hardware and exceed hardware minimum requirements (processor speed, hard drive space, RAM, etc.) to stay ahead of advancing technology.
 Focus on your future needs, not just immediate.